alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-10-14-household-following-sufi-order.md

 note: true
 uid: household-following-sufi-order
 locale: en
-excerpt: "I am a monotheist but my household follow Al-Mirghaniyyah Tariqah (Sufi order) which is known here in Sudan as Al-Khatmiyyah.
+summary: "I am a monotheist but my household follow Al-Mirghaniyyah Tariqah (Sufi order) which is known here in Sudan as Al-Khatmiyyah.
 Since I was guided to monotheism, I started calling my family to follow it but they refuse, as I am the youngest son."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz